 Patsy Collins Bandes

 Patsy Collins Bandes joined the Conservatory as the production stage manager in 2004 and joined the theater and dance faculty in 2006.
-She is an assistant professor of theater and teaches the courses Intro to Production and Dance Production Practicum and advises for the multidisciplinary stage management practicum course.
+She is chair of the Conservatory's theater division and teaches the courses Intro to Production and Dance Production Practicum and advises for the multidisciplinary stage management practicum course.

 Collins Bandes has directed Urinetown, Cloud 9, Skin of Our Teeth, Rosencrantz and Guildenstern Are Dead, Good, and Waiting for Godot and codirected Assassins and The Wild Party for Boston Conservatory.
 Some recent productions as stage manager include The Threepenny Opera, Spring Awakening, and From the Ground Up.
 Among the other companies for which she has stage managed are North Shore Music Theatre, Intermezzo Chamber Opera, Prometheus Dance, Boston Children’s Chorus, and the Denver Center Theatre Company (1998 Tony Award), where she worked on the world premieres of The Laramie Project and Give ’Em a Bit of Mystery: Shakespeare and the Old Tradition.